minamrahman727/rahguzar/README.md

 RahGuzar provides well-structured and up-to-date information on Karachi's public transport routes.
 Each route includes:
 - Route number and transport type
 - List of all stops along the way
-- Fare range (minimum and maximum cost)
+- Fare range (minimum cost)
 - Accessibility features

 ### 2. Smart Fare Display
-Instead of a single fare value, RahGuzar displays a **fare range** (`min` and `max` values), ensuring users know the lowest and highest possible cost for their trip.
+Instead of a single fare value, RahGuzar displays a **minimum fare**, ensuring users know the lowest possible cost for their trip.

 ### 3. Advanced Filtering System
 Users can filter routes based on transport type: